New and Changed Information

 The image above shows a sample topology.
 The Cisco APIC manages the ACI fabric and policies.
 The VMs connected to the virtual switch are managed by the Nutanix Prism.
 ACI fabric provides network connectivity for VMs in AHV Hosts with the uplinks (Uplink1 and 2).

-EPG Association with Nutanix VMM
+EPG association with the Nutanix VMM domain

 Each EPG created on the Cisco APIC can be associated with a Nutanix VMM domain.
 The VMM domain creates a corresponding subnet on the Nutanix Prism.
 The EPG configuration also creates default categories.
 They are: